CallMeNeva/bratwurst/README.md

 cd rates
 mvn clean javafx:run
 ```
-In order to use the app you'll need to acquire an [Open Exchange Rates App ID](https://openexchangerates.org/signup).
+Alternatively, you can simply open the cloned repository in IntelliJ IDEA.
+In any case, in order to properly use the app you'll
+need to acquire an [Open Exchange Rates App ID](https://openexchangerates.org/signup).

 ## Disclaimer
-I am in no way, shape or form affiliated with [Open Exchange Rates](https://openexchangerates.org/), nor do I seek to purposely violate their terms and conditions with the usage and/or distribution of this software.
-If you are a representative of the previously mentioned organization and there is a problem, please contact me.
+I am in no way, shape or form affiliated with [Open Exchange Rates](https://openexchangerates.org/), nor do I seek to purposely
+violate their terms and conditions with the usage and/or distribution of this software.
+If you are a representative of the
+previously mentioned organization and there is a problem, please contact me.

 ## License
 This software is distributed under the [MIT license](./LICENSE).